fathertime100/apollo-coin/README.md

 d.
 Wait for 16 confirmation to settle those coins.

 e.
-Go back to RECEIVE in the wallet and create a new address, which will become your **MASTERNODE PUBLIC ADDRESS**, with the label: **MN1**
+Go back to RECEIVE in the wallet and create a new address, which will become your **MASTERNODE PUBLIC ADDRESS**, with the label: **APOLLON-1** (or whatever the Alias* output you recieved above was)

 F. **Save your MASTERNODE PUBLIC ADDRESS.** Copy and paste the address you just created to your **Apollon Masternode Reference Document** under the header **MASTERNODE PUBLIC ADDRESS**.